Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online since 2004.

-Peter Pan is an animated family fantasy film released in 1953 and is the fourteenth feature-length animation produced by Walt Disney.
+Peter Pan is an animated family fantasy film released in 1953 and is the 14th feature-length animation produced by Walt Disney.
 Based on the J.M.
-Barrie play Peter Pan or The Boy Who Wouldn't Grow Up, the film was the last to be distributed by RKO Radio Pictures (Disney's distribution company Buena Vista started up shortly after the film's release) and the last to feature the famous Nine Old Men as animating directors - Disney's core group of animators who worked from Snow White And The Seven Dwarves to 1977's The Rescuers.
-In recent years, the film has come to be regarded as a classic Disney production despite perceived racism in the treatment of native American Indian characters.
+Barrie play Peter Pan or The Boy Who Wouldn't Grow Up, the film was the last to be distributed by RKO Radio Pictures (Disney's distribution company Buena Vista started up shortly after the film's release) and the last to feature the famous Nine Old Men as animating directors - Disney's core group of animators who worked from Snow White and the Seven Dwarfs to 1977's The Rescuers.
+In recent years, the film has come to be regarded as a classic Disney production despite perceived racism in the treatment of Native American characters.
 It was also the favourite film of Michael Jackson who named his ranch in Santa Barbara Neverland in tribute.

 As George and Mary Darling prepare to go out for the evening in London, their daughter Wendy is once again telling the story of Peter Pan to the youngest of the Darling children John and Michael.
 With the boys acting out the tale of the boy who never grew up fighting the villainous Captain Hook, George flies off into a rage at Wendy insisting that she is too old for such tomfoolery and that she must grow up and move into her own room.
 Later that night, Peter Pan himself visits the Darling children in the nursery and after using some of his fairy-dust supplied by his companion Tinker Bell, they all fly off into the sky towards Peter's homeland, the faraway island of Never Land.